phpMv/ubiquity-annotations/README.md

 # ubiquity-annotations
-php 8 attributes for Ubiquity framework
+php annotations for Ubiquity framework with mindplay/php-annotations